New to cutting or are you left feeling a bit confused about the different Cricut mats? I totally know how you feel!

 - Balsa Wood

 - Magnet Sheets

 - Poster Board

-The fabric grip mat is pink and is the newest mat that came out with the Cricut Maker to cut through the thinnest fabric without the need of a stabilizer.
-(Maker Only) If you have a Cricut Maker you can use this mat with the rotary blade and if you have an Explore Air it needs to be a bonded fabric, which is a backing or stabilizer to it.
+The fabric grip mat is pink and is the newest mat that came out with the Cricut Maker to cut through the thinnest fabric without the need for a stabilizer.
+(Maker Only) If you have a Cricut Maker you can use this mat with the rotary blade and if you have an Explore Air it needs to be a bonded fabric, which is backing or stabilizer to it.

 If you need more details on this please visit my Beginners Guide to Cricut Blades and scroll down to the Fabric Blade.

 Materials you can cut with the Fabric Grip Mat

 - Bonded Fabric

 The Cricut mats come in two sizes which are a 12 x 12 and a 12 x 24.
 These mats, I know, are compatible with the Cricut explore family and the Cricut maker.
 View all the different Cricut mats here.

 The mat you use should reflect the project you are working on.
 If you are making a greeting card a 12 x 12 mat will be the one you use.
 If the project is a big project, bigger than a 12 x 12, then you will obviously use the bigger mat.